How expensive is a ticket

 Many Americans have no conception of the barriers that lie in the way of immigrants who try to get to America from third world countries.
 We actually have a better chance of getting to the moon.
 Because the reward is great, however, we are willing to take tremendous risks.
 Unlike Jamaica, where an individual’s class and economic background invokes certain predestination, in America, if you can dream it, you can achieve it.
 Though the same success does not await every deserving newcomer, it is the intoxicating hope that lures people across oceans.

 Previous productions include Mango, Mango which received two NAACP Awards and Invisible Chairs, which was produced by David Strasberg at the Marilyn Monroe Theater in West Hollywood and later optioned as a situation comedy by Fox.
-She received a 2007 Proclamation from the City of New York for JAMAICA, FAREWELL for her “Outstanding Contribution to the Jamaican Community,” and was also a 2007 NYC Fringe festival award-winner.
+She received a 2007 Proclamation from the City of New York for Jamaica Farewell – The Play for her “Outstanding Contribution to the Jamaican Community,” and was also a 2007 NYC Fringe festival award-winner.

-She is currently touring with her solo show, JAMAICA FAREWELL and was recently named one of Jamaica’s top ten news makers for 2010.
-In the Spring of 2011, the prestigious Actor’s Boy Awards in Kingston, Jamaica nominated Ehrhardt for Best Actress and JAMAICA FAREWELL was also nominated for Best Drama.
+She is currently touring with her solo show, Jamaica Farewell – The Play and was recently named one of Jamaica’s top ten news makers for 2010.
+In the Spring of 2011, the prestigious Actor’s Boy Awards in Kingston, Jamaica nominated Ehrhardt for Best Actress and Jamaica Farewell – The Play was also nominated for Best Drama.
 Jamaica Farewell was the final production in the 2010-11 Subscription season at Garry Marshalls, Falcon theatre in Los Angeles where it was produced in association with Rita Wilson-Hanks who optioned the stage and screen rights, and Ehrhardt was directed by Joel Zwick, director of Big Fat Greek Wedding.
-A member of the Writer’s Guild of America, Ms. Ehrhardt is currently adapting JAMAICA FAREWELL for the big screen.
+A member of the Writer’s Guild of America, Ms. Ehrhardt is currently adapting Jamaica Farewell – The Play for the big screen.